wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 ### Wifi & Bluetooth
 * In order to get Bluetooth and Wifi working, a wireless card replacement is needed.
-* For now, the best card to use is DW1830.
+* For now, the best card to use is BCM94360CS2 using a NGFF adapter which you can buy on eBay under $10.
 It has the highest performance among all other hackintosh-able wireless cards.
-* I also tested BCM94360CS2 and BCM943602CS, both aren't as good supported as DW1830, both in terms of Windows and macOS on Razer Blade.
-* KEXT required to enable BT support: `AirportBrcmFixup.kext`,`BrcmBluetoothInjector.kext`,`BrcmFirmwareData.kext`,`BrcmPatchRAM3.kext`.
+It is natively supported in OpenCore (v2.X and above).
+For clover machines, you will want to use DW1830 with some dsdt patches.

 ### GPU
 ##### iGPU